 What exactly are you looking for in this paragraph?
 An explanation of why soaking in mineral hot springs in the winter is incredible?
 Can you hear how absurd that question is?
 Get serious, would ya?!
 What’s that?
 We need to relax?
 You’re probably right.
 Luckily we know where to go for that.

 Eclectic spot with pools, bathtubs, camping and cabins.
-Kids (10 & under) $7.50 | Adults $15.
+Kids (12 and under) $12.50; adults $25.
+Reservations are required.

 Hike a couple miles and combine hot spring water and Fifth Water Creek to taste.
+Free.

 What’s more fun than seeing a bunch of Hollywood’s hottest hotties roaming the streets and independent theaters of Salt Lake City and Park City?
 Seeing them all taken down a peg as they suffer through the same cold, dry air as the rest of us.
 Hahaha, nice frostbitten fingers, Chiwetel Ejiofor!
 Nice rosy cheeks, Julia Roberts’ niece!
 (No, actually, she’d look adorable with rosy cheeks.
 And her name is Emma.
 And she’s a talented actor.)
 Get the drop on what’s new, what’s next, what’s innovative and what’s international in the cinematic universe at the Samuel L. Jackson of film festivals, i.e. the grandpa who’s managed to stay more hip than his progeny.

-If you put all of Utah’s hikes on a graph measuring difficulty on one axis and beauty on another, Mesa Arch in Canyonlands National Park would be pinned in the easy/magnificent corner.
+If you put all of Utah’s hikes on a graph, measuring difficulty on one axis and beauty on another, Mesa Arch in Canyonlands National Park would be pinned in the easy/magnificent corner.
 You’ll spend longer bundling the whole family up than actually hiking, and the payoff is way bigger than the investment.

-It’s our list.
-We’ll make it as vague and catch-all as we want.
-Because all festivals, whether they’re about hot air balloons or teeny-tiny little fishies, share the same communal sense of celebration … the same festivity, if you will.
+It’s our list, we’ll make it as vague and catchall as we want.
+Because all festivals, whether they’re about hot air balloons or teeny tiny little fishies, share the same communal sense of celebration … the same festivity, if you will.
 Here are five winter festivals in Utah where you can go and meet up with people who will understand you.